-This aspect of the PESTEL analysis refers to the effects of governmental actions and policies on the remote or macro-environment of McDonald’s business.
-The PESTLE analysis framework considers governmental intervention as a determinant of the development rate and path of the foodservice business.
-The political factors in the fast-food restaurant chain industry environment affecting McDonald’s are as follows:
+This PESTEL analysis aspect refers to the effects of politics and governments on the remote or macro-environment of the fast-food restaurant business.
+The political factors affecting McDonald’s include:

 - Stricter governmental guidelines for diet and health (threat and opportunity)

-- Evolving public health policies (threat and opportunity)
+- Evolving public health policies affecting the fast-food industry (threat and opportunity)

 Economic Factors

-This aspect of the PESTEL analysis pertains to the effects of economic conditions and trends on the remote or macro-environment of McDonald’s.
-Economic changes directly and indirectly influence the performance of the foodservice business.
-The PESTLE analysis considers the varying degrees of influence of local and regional economies, and the global economy on McDonald’s industry environment, with emphasis on the following economic factors:
+This aspect of the PESTEL analysis pertains to economic conditions and trends in the remote or macro-environment of the foodservice industry.
+Considering local, regional, and global conditions, McDonald’s industry environment includes the following economic factors:

 - Slowdown of the Chinese economy (threat)